lf-edge/ekuiper/docs/en_US/sqls/lexical_elements.md

 SELECT, FROM, JOIN, LEFT, INNER, ON, WHERE, GROUP, ORDER, HAVING, BY, ASC, DESC, AND, OR, CASE, WHEN, THEN, ELSE, END
 ```

-The following is an example for using a stream named `from`, which is a reserved keyword in Kuiper.
+The following is an example for using a stream named `from`, which is a reserved keyword in eKuiper.

 ```sql
 SELECT * FROM demo1 where `from`="device1"